tensorflow/community/rfcs/20181217-tf2-random-numbers.md

   return _combine_seeds(global_seed, op_seed)
 ```
 The motivation is to preserve the design in TensorFlow 1.x which uses a global seed and an op seed.
 Do we want `global_seed`?
+    * Decision: No need for `global_seed`.
 *   The `RandomUniform` implementation shown above has the behavior that when `seed` is not `None`, multiple `__call__` invocations return the same result.
 This has the advantage that it makes it easy to initialize two layers the same way when you want, and the downside that it makes it easy to accidentally initialize two layers the same way.
 An alternative implementation is that when `seed` is not `None`, `RandomUniform` creates a `Generator` instance from `seed`, stores it as a member, and draws samples from it.
 In this way, multiple `__call__` invocations return different results, but we can use `seed` to get determinism.
 Which of the two semantics do we want?
+    * Decision: The first semantics (always return the same sequence when seeded).

 ## Design Review Notes